-We have entered into an employment agreement with each of our Named Executive Officers.
+We have entered into an employment agreement with each of our Named Executive Officers, pursuant to which each of the NEOs (other than Mr. McQuade, who resigned in 2022) serves in their respective positions for an indefinite term.
 The terms of the agreements are as follows.